XRPLF/xrpl-dev-portal/content/concepts/tokens/rippling.md

 {{ include_svg("img/noripple-02.svg", "Charlie --($13)-- Alice --($17)-- Bob") }}

 We call this process, where two addresses pay each other by adjusting the balances of trust lines in between them, "rippling".
 This is a useful and important feature of the XRP Ledger.
-Rippling occurs when addresses are linked by trust lines that use the same [currency code][].
+Rippling occurs when addresses are linked by trust lines that use the same currency code.
 The issuer does not need to be the same: in fact, larger chains always involve changing issuers.

 ## The No Ripple Flag